sudomann/nginx-uwsgi-django-react/README.md

-# alpine-nginx-uwsgi-django
+# nginx-uwsgi-django-react
-A multi container setup for a nginx-uwsgi-django stack
+A multi container setup for a nginx-uwsgi-django deployment (construction in progress)

 ####Will eventually be adding more details/instructions concerning use of this

 ### How to deploy your application
 Copy the root of your Django project into the app folder, make sure to include a `requirements.txt` file.
 You need to modify the following files:

 - [uwsgi.ini]